Murchison falls national park is Uganda’s largest park. The park was gazetted in 1952.

 The river Nile divides Murchison national park into two parts-north and south.
 The northern side of the park has most animals.

 This consists of savanna and borassus palms, riverine woodland, acacia trees and some forest patches.
 However the southern side of the park is mainly wood-land with few animals.

 Well known visitors to the park include; Winston Churchill, Theodore Roosevelt, Ernest Hemingway and British royals.

 Game drives and Boat trips

-The other boat trip goes downstream the river to the Nile delta.
-It is mostly preferred by birdwatchers- This boat trip is a great platform to see the swamp and water birds of the park.
-There are high chances of seeing the rare Shoebill and Papyrus Gonolek.
+The other boat trip goes down the river to the Nile delta.
+It is mostly preferred by birdwatchers.
+This boat trip is a great platform to see the rare swamp and water birds of the park especially the Shoebill and Papyrus Gonolek.